Published by Carl Hedinger. Last Updated on January 31, 2024.

 Uwharrie National Forest

 Randolph and Davidson Counties

 People also come to Uwharrie for four-wheeling, horseback riding, mountain biking, and camping.
-It’s an interesting place to explore in Central North Carolina and hopefully, we’ll get more time here.

 William B. Umstead State Park

 You may hear occasional planes taking off or landing at nearby Raleigh-Durham International Airport, but it’s easy to feel like you’re very far away from the busy city when exploring the trails here.

 On the US 70 side (aka the Crabtree Creek Access), our favorites for tree-covered walks include: